Optimal model selection for density estimation of stationary data under various mixing conditions: Introduction

 \section{Introduction}

-Model selection by penalization of an empirical loss is a general method that includes several famous procedures as cross-validation (\cite{Ru82}) or hard thresholding (\cite{DJKP}) as shown by \cite{BBM99}.
+Model selection by penalization of an empirical loss is a~general method that includes several famous procedures as cross-validation [\citet{Ru82}] or hard thresholding [\citet{DJKP}] as shown by \citet{BBM99}.
 The difficulty is to calibrate the penalty so that the selected estimator satisfies an oracle inequality.
-A good penalty has the shape of an ideal one, see the definition (\ref{def:Penid}), and depends in general on a leading constant that should be chosen sufficiently large.\\ Resampling penalties provide a shape for the penalty term in a general statistical learning framework, see \cite{Ar08}.
-The resulting estimator satisfies sharp oracle inequalities in non-Gaussian heteroscedastic regression among histograms (\cite{Ar08}) and in density estimation among more general collections of models (\cite{Le09}).
-The validity of these theorems relies on the independence of the observation.
-In this paper, we study a generalization of these penalties, called block-resampling penalties and we prove that the resulting estimator satisfies sharp oracle inequalities when the data are only supposed to be $\beta$- or $\tau$-mixing (the coefficient $\beta$ has been defined by \cite{RV59}, the coefficient $\tau$ by \cite{DP05}, see Section \ref{Ch4ss23}).\\ We use a coupling method to extend the results for independent data.
-It was introduced in \cite{BCV01} in a regression problem and used in \cite{CM02} for density estimation with $\beta$-mixing observations. $\beta$ is a well known ''strong'' mixing coefficient.
-We refer to the books of \cite{Do94} and \cite{Br07} for examples of $\beta$-mixing processes.
-One of the most important is the following: a stationary, irreducible, aperiodic and positively recurrent Markov chain is $\beta$-mixing. ''Strong'' mixing coefficients cannot be used to study a lot of simple processes.
-For example \cite{An84}, the stationary solution of the equation
+A good penalty has the shape of an ideal one [see definition (\ref{defPenid})] and depends in general on a leading constant that should be chosen sufficiently large.

+Resampling penalties provide a shape for the penalty term in a general statistical learning framework; see \citet{Ar08}.
+The resulting estimator satisfies sharp oracle inequalities in non-Gaussian heteroscedastic regression among histograms [\citet{Ar08}] and in density estimation among more general collections of models [\citet{Le09}].
+The validity of these theorems relies on the independence of the observations.
+In this paper, we study a~generalization of these penalties, called block-resampling penalties and we prove that the resulting estimator satisfies sharp oracle inequalities when the data are only supposed to be $\beta$- or $\tau$-mixing [the coefficient $\beta$ has been defined by \citet{RV59}, the coefficient $\tau$ by \citet{DP05}; see Section \ref{Ch4ss23}].

+We use a coupling method to extend the results for independent data.
+It was introduced in \citet{BCV01} in a regression problem and used in \citet{CM02} for density estimation with $\beta$-mixing observations. $\beta$ is a well known ``strong'' mixing coefficient.
+We refer to the books of \citet{Do94} and \citet{Br07} for examples of $\beta$-mixing processes.
+One of the most important is the following: a~stationary, irreducible, aperiodic and positively recurrent Markov chain is $\beta$-mixing. ``Strong'' mixing coefficients cannot be used to study a lot of simple processes.
+For example, the stationary solution of the equation

+where $(\xi_n)_{n\in\mathbb{Z}}$ are i.i.d.
+Bernoulli random variables $\mathcal{B}(1/2)$ is not $\beta$-mixing [see \citet{An84}].
+This is why ``weak'' mixing coefficients such as $\tau$ have been introduced.
+They are easier to compute and allow us to cover more examples, as the process (\ref{eqan84}) [we refer to the papers of \citet{DP05}, \citet{CDT08} or the book of \citet{DDLLLP} for examples of weakly-mixing processes].
+In \citet{Le08}, we used a~coupling result of \citet{DP05} to extend the coupling method to $\tau$-mixing data.